Erez-Yahalomi/LLM-Chatbot/README.md

 Run the program and chatbot from your computer or server; no browser is required.
 You can chat with this chatbot on any subjects.

-For a paid customized chatbot such as: Chatbot to  your website, adding RAG, interfacing with ChatGPT newest version or, local LLM.
+For a paid customized chatbot such as: Chatbot inside  your website, adding RAG, interfacing with ChatGPT newest version or, local LLM.
 Contact Erez Yahalomi, Email :erez.yah@gmail.com